BBC World Service

 MPR, as a partner to the Minnesota Integrated Public Alert Warning System, provides the technological infrastructure for Minnesota’s Emergency Alert System (EAS).
 This investment of staff and equipment ensures that all Minnesotans have reliable access to emergency messaging 24 hours a day via broadcast stations and cable systems across the state.

-Public Radio Market
+Public Media Market

 Minnesota Public Radio acknowledges and appreciates the support of its educational sponsors that makes it possible to bring programming to communities throughout the region.